zKxnai/steam-achievement-manager-plus/README.md

     - ~~Heart/Star button right of achievement button~~
     - ~~Shown at the top of games list~~
 - ~~Separate code for better overview~~
+- ~~Fix scrolling in achievements tab after implementation in news tab~~